 • Option to upgrade to HD voice quality

-Nextiva offers two main service plans, as shown below.
-Much like 8×8’s pricing scale, these rates vary depending which additional features you choose to use.
+Nextiva offers two main service plans: a SIP metered plan and a SIP unmetered plan.
+Much like 8x8's pricing scale, these rates vary depending which additional features you choose to use.

 Internet Fax Services